petecheslock/llm-d-meeting-organizer/CALENDAR_MEETING_NOTIFIER.md

 4. Verify the message formatting looks good for both SIG and community channels
 5. Check that Google Meet links and document attachments are properly formatted

-### Step 8: Setup Automatic Trigger
+### Step 8: Setup Automatic Triggers

-1. Run the `setupCalendarTrigger()` function once
+1. **Main notification trigger**: Run the `setupCalendarTrigger()` function once
-2. This creates a trigger to run every minute (ensuring notifications are sent within 30 seconds of meeting start)
+   - Creates a trigger to run every minute (ensuring notifications within 90 seconds of meeting start)
-3. You should see a confirmation message in your error channel
+   - Replaces any existing triggers for the same function

+2. **Storage management trigger**: Run the `setupCleanupTriggers()` function once
+   - Creates daily cleanup trigger (runs at 11:30 PM)
+   - Prevents PropertiesService storage overflow
+   - Only sends alerts on failures, not successes

+3. Both setup functions log confirmation messages

 ### Step 9: Verify Setup

 1. Check Google Apps Script triggers:
    - Go to "Triggers" in the left sidebar
    - Verify there is ONE trigger for `checkCalendarAndNotify` that runs every minute
-2. Monitor your error channel for any issues
+   - Verify there is ONE trigger for `dailyCleanupNotificationRecords` that runs daily at 11:30 PM

+2. **Monitor storage health**: Run `monitorStorageHealth()` to check current usage
+   - Should show 0/50 properties initially (healthy storage)
+   - Will show utilization percentage as meetings get tracked

-3. Wait for the next trigger run to see live notifications
+3. **Test live notifications**: Wait for meetings to start and verify:
-4. Verify that notifications appear within 30 seconds of meeting start
+   - Notifications appear within 90 seconds of meeting start time
+   - No duplicate notifications for the same meeting
+   - Only one notification per meeting across multiple trigger runs

+4. Monitor your error channel for:
+   - Storage warnings (only if issues occur)
+   - Any processing errors
+   - Setup confirmations

 ## Testing and Debugging

 ### Debug Functions

+**Configuration & Setup:**
 - `testConfig()` - Verify configuration is loaded and all required fields are present
+- `setupCalendarTrigger()` - Create the every-minute trigger (run once)
+- `setupCleanupTriggers()` - Create the daily cleanup trigger (run once)

+**Meeting Detection & Testing:**
-- `testTimingWindow()` - Shows how timing logic works with examples
+- `testTimingWindow()` - Shows how ±90 second timing logic works with examples
 - `testCalendarNotifier()` - End-to-end test in debug mode (sends to error channel)
-- `debugListUpcomingEvents()` - List all events found in current ±5 minute window
+- `debugListUpcomingEvents()` - List all events found in current search window
 - `testNextMeetingNotification()` - Find and test your next real meeting (searches 7 days ahead)

-- `setupCalendarTrigger()` - Create the :00 and :30 triggers (run once)
+**Storage Management & Monitoring:**
+- `monitorStorageHealth()` - Complete storage utilization report with health status
+- `listNotificationRecords()` - Show all current notification tracking records
+- `clearAllNotificationRecords()` - Clear all tracking records (for testing)
+- `dailyCleanupNotificationRecords()` - Manual daily cleanup (6-hour cutoff)
+- `cleanupOldNotificationRecords()` - Manual smart cleanup (adaptive timing)

 ### Debug Mode